Integration Patterns

 // Graduated response based on severity

-switch (result.summary.speaker_severity) {
+switch (result.speaker_severity) {

 case 'critical':